Trigger warning: This post discusses sensitive issues around eating disorders and mental health.

 I guess I’ve always had low self-esteem.
 I just never realised that it was a problem and I certainly never envisaged that it could have a serious impact on my mental wellbeing.

 Quite the contrary actually.
-I always believed in my own negative perceptions of myself and saw my perceived flaws as problems that I needed to fix in order to be happy or more acceptable to those around me.
+I always believed in my own negative perceptions of myself and saw my perceived flaws as problems that needed fixing in order for me to be happy or more acceptable to those around me.
 I didn’t see that it was actually the thoughts themselves that were the problem.

-I’m sure my self-esteem issues were obvious to those around me, but they weren’t to me.
-They flew almost completely under my radar until less than a year ago, when my previous therapist discovered that low self-esteem and negative core beliefs about myself were actually at the very heart of all my problems with depression.
+My self-esteem issues were probably obvious to those around me but they weren’t to me.
+It was only a year ago and with the help of therapy that I discovered that low self-esteem and negative core beliefs about myself were actually at the heart of all my problems with depression.

-As I progressed further with my treatment, now with a new therapist, I realised just how deep those problems run.
+As I progressed further with my treatment, I realised just how deep those problems run.
 Just how toxic those unconscious thoughts actually are.
-And as we dug deeper we discovered that the real heart of the problem was actually an eating disorder.
+As we dug deeper we discovered that the real heart of the problem was actually an eating disorder.

 When I was first diagnosed with an eating disorder, I didn’t feel upset or stressed.
-I just felt a deep sense of relief.
-Relief that all that angst I felt for my entire adult life is not actually normal.
+Just a deep sense of relief.
+Relief that all the angst I felt for my entire adult life is not actually normal.
 Relief that I might be able to live a life free from self-loathing and a constant obsession with weight.

-There is definitely a stigma surrounding eating disorders; I think more so than for other mental health conditions such as depression and anxiety.
+There is definitely a stigma around eating disorders; I think more so than for other mental health conditions such as depression and anxiety.
 I also think that there is a deep misunderstanding of what an eating disorder is and what a person with an eating disorder actually looks like.
-This can make it difficult to diagnose, especially seeing as they can often be comorbid with other mental health conditions.
+That can all make it difficult to diagnose, especially seeing as they can often be comorbid with other mental health conditions.

 My own issue with food and weight is a complex one.
 Formed over many years as a result of many different influences.
 It hasn’t always taken the same form.
 Instead, it has ebbed and flowed in both form and severity.